At precisely 9 am, a sixteen-seater van pulls up in front of the Pen and Parchment Inn in Stratford-upon-Avon where I stayed the night.

 Location, Location, Location

-From the Wilde Aparthotel, you can walk to most West End theaters in under five minutes.
+From the Wilde Aparthotel at Covent Garden, you can walk to most West End theaters in under five minutes.
 Two of them are just across the street on the Strand.

 After an evening at the theater, nothing kills the post-applause buzz like a long tube ride.
 I prefer to waltz no more than a few blocks along brightly lit streets thronged with other theatergoers.
 I especially appreciate the Wilde Aparthotel’s location when I am visiting London alone.
 Safety first, and for the solo traveler, the area feels very safe.